-In the consolidated statements of cash flows, certain prior year amounts have been reclassified to conform to the current year presentation.
-Specifically, the line items for provision for doubtful accounts and accounts receivable has been combined to one line item, accounts receivable, net.
-There was no change to the net cash flows from operating, investing, or financing activities as a result of the reclassification.
+In the Consolidated Balance Sheets, certain prior year amounts have been reclassified to conform to the current year presentation.
+Specifically, "Goodwill" was previously included in the line item "Deposits and other assets" and is now separately stated.
+There was no change to total assets as a result of the reclassification.

-Public Offerings
+Public Offering